I am a 33-year-old relatively healthy, active woman. I don’t smoke or drink.

-On August 19, 2016, I woke up with a headache that refused to subside even with pain medication and acupuncture.
-The following morning the pain worsened, which then induced vomiting and a drooping eyelid.
-I went to Urgent Care and thankfully, the doctor took my symptoms seriously, and referred me to the ER for a CT scan.
+On August 19, 2016, I woke up with a headache that wouldn’t subside even with pain medication and acupuncture.
+The next morning, the pain was worse.
+I vomited and had a drooping eyelid, so I went to urgent care.
+Thankfully, the doctor took my symptoms seriously, and referred me to the ER for a CT scan.

-I was admitted to the ICU, and, after an MRI, a neurosurgeon came in and confirmed I had complete dural venous thrombosis of the right transverse and sigmoid sinus extending into the internal jugular vein and torcula, which in layman’s terms is a massive blood clot.
-The clot runs from my ear to the middle of my head and down my neck (about 5 inches) and was 1.3 centimeters thick.
+I was admitted to the ICU, and, after an MRI, a neurosurgeon came in and confirmed I had complete dural venous thrombosis of the right transverse and sigmoid sinus extending into the internal jugular vein and torcula (IJVT), which in layman’s terms is a massive blood clot.
+The clot runs from my ear to the middle of my head and down my neck (about five inches) and was 1.3 centimeters thick.

 Four months later, I’m still on oral anticoagulants and per my most recent MRI, there’s still a significant clot in the torcula, or the area where my four venous sinuses meet.
 I have headaches almost daily, as well as pressure behind my right eye.
 I’ve nicknamed it my “wonky eye” because it now blinks more frequently and still droops on occasion.
-I’ve tested negative for clotting and hormone disorders, and DVT and PE don’t run in my family.
+I’ve tested negative for clotting and hormone disorders, and blood clots don’t run in my family.
 The only explanation my doctors can agree on as the cause of my blood clot is hormonal birth control.

 While in the hospital, I signed forms giving my family authorization to make health decisions for me if I became incapacitated, including organ donation documents, etc. Yet, never for a second did it cross my mind that I could die or become brain damaged from the clot.
 It wasn’t until I left the hospital that my neurologist told me how amazed the doctors were that a clot that size didn’t rupture the vein.
 I’m beyond lucky I listened to my body and went to the ER when I did.

 My life may have changed on August 20, but I refused to let it change me.
 I talked to my doctors about what limitations I would have while on anticoagulants, and I decided I wasn’t going to give up the things I love.
 I just have to be more careful.
 While on anticoagulants, I completed a 5k mud run, went backpacking, zip lining, to amusement parks and paddle boarding.